SeanLeng1/Reward-Calibration/README.md

 Upon successful installation of Deepspeed, it is recommended to uninstall the GCC package to prevent potential conflicts with other installed packages.

 > [!NOTE]
-> Ray is not supported and Packing Samples is not supported in current version (You might want to check [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF/tree/main) for lastest update)
+> Ray is not supported and Packing Samples is not supported in current version (You might want to check [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF/tree/main) for latest update)

 **Calibrate Reward Model**